-Students in participating schools receive a daily nutritious meal that follows the Alberta Nutrition Guidelines for Children and Youth.
-It is estimated 30,000 students will receive a daily nutritious meal in the 2018/2019 school year.
+The school nutrition program currently helps approximately 40,000 students in participating schools get a daily nutritious meal that follows the Alberta Nutrition Guidelines for Children and Youth.

 - practice healthy eating